rnelson0/puppet-generate-puppetfile/README.md

     sh "generate-puppetfile -c  #{args.mod}" end
 ```
-Additionally add the following to `/rakelib/generate_fixturesfile.rake` will add a task to the experimental `pdk bundle` feature you can then use `pdk bundle exec rake generate_fixturesfile` to generate the `.fixtures.yaml` based on the module metadata to aid in testing with the `pdk test` feature.
+Add the following to `/rakelib/generate_fixturesfile.rake` to create a rake target for the experimental `pdk bundle` feature.
+You can then use `pdk bundle exec rake generate_fixturesfile` to generate the `.fixtures.yaml` based on the module metadata to aid in testing with the `pdk test` feature.

 ```
 desc 'generate fixtures'